nais/doc/docs/persistence/postgres.md

 In-place database upgrades through `nais.yaml` is currently not supported.
 If you attempt to change the version this way, you will get an error message.

 In order to upgrade the database version, you will need to follow the Cloud SQL docs on [upgrading PostgreSQL for an instance](https://cloud.google.com/sql/docs/postgres/upgrade-major-db-version).
+After the upgrade has been done through the Google Cloud Console you need to change your `nais.yaml`-file.
+Since we don't allow changing `spec.gcp.sqlInstances[].type` you need to first delete your application-resource and then redeploy your `nais.yaml` file with the updated `type` field.

+!!! warning
+    Upgrading requires the instance to become unavailable for a period of time.
+Be sure to schedule your upgrade when database activity is low.

 ## Deleting the database